rosaqq/cookie-api/README.md

 #erm about this branch
 ->benolot's code ported to python
-how to use atm in python (for those who don't have any idea how):
+how to use atm in python (for those who don't have any idea how) this is for CookieMod btw:
 -put the CookieMod file in the same directory as your program
 -add 'import CookieMod' to the top of your program
 -create a cookie obect by typing 'cookie = CookieMod()' in your program